Meraj-Ali/Movie-Review-Sentiment-Analyzer/README.md

-# Movie-Review-Sentiment-Analyzer
-A simple, end-to-end sentiment analysis project that classifies IMDB movie reviews as positive or negative using TF-IDF features and Logistic Regression.
-This project loads a CSV dataset, performs basic validation, vectorizes text, trains a classifier, and evaluates performance with common metrics.
+# 🎬 Movie Review Sentiment Analyzer

+Ever wondered if a machine can tell whether a movie review is full of love ❤️ or pure hate 💔?
+This project does exactly that!
+It’s a simple, end-to-end sentiment analysis pipeline that takes in raw IMDB movie reviews and predicts whether they’re positive or negative.

+At its core, it uses TF-IDF vectorization to turn words into numbers and a Logistic Regression classifier to make the final call.
+Clean, reproducible, and beginner-friendly 🚀.

-## Features
+## ✨ Features

-- *Loads IMDB reviews from a CSV file with columns: review, sentiment
+- Loads IMDB reviews straight from a CSV file (review, sentiment)

-- *Accepts text column alias: text (auto-renamed to review)
+- Handles text column aliases (auto-renames to review)

-- *TF-IDF vectorization with scikit-learn
+- Text vectorization using TF-IDF with scikit-learn

-- *Logistic Regression classifier (liblinear)
+- Classification with Logistic Regression (liblinear solver)

-- *Metrics: accuracy, F1-score, confusion matrix, classification report

-- *Clean, reproducible training/evaluation pipeline
+- Evaluation with Accuracy, F1-score, Confusion Matrix, and Classification Report

+- End-to-end workflow in a single notebook — no missing pieces

-## Project Structure
+## 📂 Project Structure

-- *Movie_Review_Sentiment_Analyzer.ipynb — Main notebook containing the full workflow
+- Movie_Review_Sentiment_Analyzer.ipynb → The main notebook (all steps included)

-- *IMDB Dataset.csv — Expected input dataset (50,000 labeled reviews)
+- IMDB Dataset.csv → Input dataset (50,000 labeled reviews)

-## Requirements
+## 🛠️ Requirements

-- *Python 3.8+
+- Python 3.8+

-- *pandas
+- pandas

-- *numpy
+- numpy

-- *scikit-learn
+- scikit-learn

+## 👉 Install everything at once:

+pip install -r requirements.txt

+Example requirements.txt:

+pandas
+numpy
+scikit-learn

-## Dataset Format
+## 📑 Dataset Format

-The notebook expects a CSV file named IMDB Dataset.csv in the working directory with:
+The project expects a file named IMDB Dataset.csv with:

-- *review (or text) — the review text
+- review (or text) → the actual review

-- *sentiment — target label: positive or negative
+- sentiment → target label: positive or negative

 **Notes:**

-- *The notebook normalizes column names to lowercase.

-_ *If review is missing but text exists, it is renamed to review.

-- *The code validates presence of review and sentiment.

-## How It Works
-- *Import libraries (pandas, numpy, scikit-learn)

-- *Load the IMDB dataset CSV and normalize column names

-- *Validate required columns; drop missing values

-- *Split data into train and test sets

-- *Transform text using TfidfVectorizer

-- *Train LogisticRegression

-- *Evaluate with accuracy, F1, confusion matrix, and classification report

-## Usage
-- 1.Place IMDB Dataset.csv alongside the notebook.

-- 2.Open Movie_Review_Sentiment_Analyzer.ipynb in Jupyter or VS Code.

- 3.Run all cells to train and evaluate the model.

-Tip:

-To adapt for a different dataset, ensure the CSV has columns review (or text) and sentiment with values positive/negative.

-Customization
-Vectorizer: Adjust TfidfVectorizer parameters (e.g., ngram_range, min_df, max_df, stop_words)

-Model: Tune LogisticRegression hyperparameters (C, solver, class_weight, max_iter)

-Split: Change test_size or random_state in train_test_split

-Preprocessing: Add cleaning steps (lowercasing, punctuation removal) before vectorization if desired

-Outputs
-Console metrics: accuracy_score, f1_score

-Confusion matrix

-Detailed classification_report per class

-Common Issues and Fixes
-FileNotFoundError: Ensure IMDB Dataset.csv is in the same directory as the notebook.

-Column errors: Confirm presence of review (or text) and sentiment columns.

-ConvergenceWarning: Increase max_iter or adjust C/solver.

-Typo in code: Replace df.dropa(...) with df.dropna(...) to drop missing values.

-Correct line:

-df = df.dropna(subset=['review', 'sentiment']).reset_index(drop=True)

-Roadmap
-Add train/val/test split and cross-validation

-Persist model and vectorizer via joblib

-Add preprocessing pipeline (HTML tag removal, contractions, emojis)

-Handle class imbalance (class_weight or resampling)

-Provide CLI and FastAPI/Flask inference endpoint

-Add unit tests and CI

-License
-Specify a license (e.g., MIT) in LICENSE.
+- Column names are normalized to lowercase.

+- If review is missing but text exists, it’s renamed.

+- Missing values are dropped automatically.

+## ⚙️ How It Works

+- Import libraries (pandas, numpy, scikit-learn)

+- Load dataset & clean column names

+- Validate required columns (review, sentiment)

+- Train-test split

+- Convert text → TF-IDF features

+- Train Logistic Regression classifier

+- Evaluate with accuracy, F1-score, confusion matrix & classification report

+## 🚀 Usage

+- Place IMDB Dataset.csv in the same folder as the notebook.

+- Open Movie_Review_Sentiment_Analyzer.ipynb in Jupyter or VS Code.

+- Run all cells → Done! 🎉

+💡 Want to use your own dataset?
+Just make sure your CSV has review (or text) + sentiment (positive/negative).

+## 🔧 Customization

+- Vectorizer → tweak ngram_range, min_df, max_df, or add stop_words

+- Model → tune Logistic Regression (C, solver, class_weight, max_iter)

+- Split → adjust test_size or random_state

+- Preprocessing → add steps like lowercasing, punctuation removal, emoji handling 😎

+## 📊 Outputs

+- Console metrics: accuracy, F1-score

+- Confusion Matrix

+- Detailed classification report (per class)

+##🐞 Common Issues & Fixes

+- FileNotFoundError → Make sure IMDB Dataset.csv is in the same directory

+- Column Errors → Check for review (or text) + sentiment

+- ConvergenceWarning → Increase max_iter or adjust C/solver

+- Typo Fix → Use df.dropna(...), not df.dropa(...)

+## 📜 License

+Pick your favorite (MIT recommended).